thaddeusm/clockwork/README.md

 people suffering from dementia or Alzheimer's because it involves simultaneously processing three layers of information.

-This exercise has given me a better appreciation of clocks and I hope it will inspire others to develop their own alternative clocks.
+This exercise has given me a better appreciation of telling time and I hope it will inspire others to develop their own alternative clocks.